Edge Reconstruction in a Quantum Spin Hall Insulator

 \textit{Discussion}---Our results identify a microscopic route to edge magnetism in a quantum spin Hall system: sample boundary softening through a spin-independent electrostatic potential drives an interaction-induced, orbital-selective spectral reconstruction in which the $s$-channel predominantly admits charges and exhibits spin splitting, while the $p$-channel remains mostly incompressible.
+The orbital selectivity is tied to the crystal-field splitting and thus a $p$-orbital polarized edge reconstruction could be realized via strain tuning.
+This mechanism is tied to the topological band inversion and can be readily applied to systems with $p$-$d$ \cite{Qian2014,Chadov2010} or $d$-$f$ ~\cite{Neupaneetal2013,Hung2020} orbital character.

-Grand-canonical plateaus followed by jumps in the total particle number signal generic edge reconstruction with canonical calculations at $N_0$, $N_0+1$, $N_0+2$ linking the charge steps to real-space spin densities.
+Plateaus followed by jumps in the total particle number in the grand canonical ensemble signal generic edge reconstruction with canonical calculations at $N_0$, $N_0+1$, $N_0+2$ linking the charge steps to real-space spin densities.
 The latter can be used to diagnose the presence of a finite ferromagnetic exchange coupling from the energy differences between different total spin sectors, explaining the observed ground-state spin polarization at the reconstructed edge even though the Hamiltonian preserves time-reversal symmetry.
 While we study a finite lattice model, from a Luttinger–liquid viewpoint a ferromagnetic tendency can arise when the spin stiffness (the coefficient of the quadratic gradient term) changes sign, with a higher-gradient term stabilizing the field theory and yielding unconventional dynamical scaling \cite{Yang:2004ft}.
 However, the Lieb–Mattis theorem \cite{Mattis:1962tf} forbids true ferromagnetism for a single occupied sub-band with interactions shorter than the interparticle spacing, and in the opposite limit of long-range Coulomb forces a ferromagnetic state competes with Wigner crystallization \cite{Schulz:1993wc}.
 We therefore expect that the mesocopic devices in the current era of experiments should exhibit fluctuating edge moments rather than stable long-range ferromagnetism with implications for the protection of ballistic transport.

 \textit{Code and Data Availability}---We employ \texttt{ITensor} \cite{ITensor,ITensor-r0.3} and \texttt{DMRG++} \cite{alvarez08} for DMRG simulations.
 All data, code, and analysis scripts that support the findings of this study are available online \cite{paperrepo}.